-Will liaise with the "case manager" and Local Authority "Designated Officer" for child protection concerns in cases which concern a member of staff or a volunteer; and refer cases where a person is dismissed or left service due to risk/harm to a child to the Disclosure and Barring Service and Teaching Regulation Agency, as required.
+Will liaise with the "case manager" and Local Authority Designated Officer for child protection concerns in cases which concern a member of staff or a volunteer; and refer cases where a person is dismissed or left service due to risk/harm to a child to the Disclosure and Barring Service and Teaching Regulation Agency, as required.

-Will follow DfE and KCSIE guidance 'Peer on Peer Abuse' when a concern is raised that there is an allegation of a pupil abusing another pupil within the school (see pages 34-37)
+Will follow DfE and KCSIE guidance 'Peer on Peer Abuse' when a concern is raised that there is an allegation of a pupil abusing another pupil within the school.